Skip to Content

 Visiting this mission church is without a doubt one of the most popular things to do in Loreto.
 You may hear some tour guides or locals referring to it simply as San Javier.

-It’s located about 30 minutes away from Loreto and easy to get to on a paved but windy road into the mountains.
+San Javier is located about 30 minutes away from Loreto and easy to get to on a paved but windy road into the mountains.
 This mission became incredibly important after the Jesuits founded Loreto because they realized that there wasn’t enough fresh water in Loreto to sustain life.
-They couldn’t water their crops and they feared they wouldn’t survive in Loreto.
-So shortly after building up the town by the sea, several men headed inland in search of more freshwater.

 Just around the corner from the present-day San Javier, is an oasis, and a large one at that.
 It was here in this small town, where the very first olive trees were planted in all of North America.
 You can still visit this old tree which is behind the church along a little dirt path.
 You pay a small fee to explore the orchard and see the irrigation that the Jesuits built (and which has since been modernized).